CryptoCompareLTD/FIX-Guide/README.md

 * INSTRUMENT_DATA_TEMPORARILY_UNAVAILABLE (4) - Backend components are currently initialising.
 The client should wait 2 seconds then re-send the request.
 * NOT_AUTHORIZED_TO_RETRIEVE_INSTRUMENT_DATA (3) - The API key for the request was invalid.
 The client will need to logoff then logon with a valid API Key.

-Please note, only a single concurrent connection is supported per API key.
+**Please note**, only a single concurrent connection is supported per API key.

 Based on the Symbols returned in the SecurityList it is possible to subscribe using a [Market Data Request](https://www.onixs.biz/fix-dictionary/4.4/msgtype_v_86.html) message with Symbols formatted as per Market representations defined above.

+Once a subscription has been established to a valid market, the client will receive regular [MarketD Data](https://www.onixs.biz/fix-dictionary/4.4/msgtype_w_87.html) messages.